alank90/senior_opt/README.md

-# Vue 3 + Vite + vite-setup.cmd
+# Display Internship list for A-School w/Vue 3 + Vite

-&nbsp;&nbsp;This template should help get you started developing with Vue 3 in Vite.
-The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.
-It is designed to be cloned from the command line by the _vite-setup.cmd_ script.
-&nbsp;&nbsp;The _vite-setup.cmd_ script will download this file from Github and install all the dependencies.
-It will also add a remote repo for your new project and push it to Github.
-The added benefit of using vite-setup is that the **eslintrc.js** & **prettierrc.js** config files are also downloaded and configured with standard defaults.
+This project uses Vue 3 w/[Google Sheets API](https://developers.google.com/sheets/api/guides/concepts) to render a table in the browser.

-### vite-setup.cmd requirements
+### App requirements
-&nbsp;&nbsp;[Github CLI](https://github.com/cli/cli) (e.g.,**gh**) is GitHub on the command line.
-It brings pull requests, issues, and other GitHub concepts to the terminal next to where you are already working with git and your code.
-It enables us to create a _remote repo_ of the cloned vite project.
-This is done in the ***vite-setup*** script so you dont have to create a remote repo of your new project yourself.

-&nbsp;&nbsp;The easiest way to install _gh_ is thru chocolaty.
-At admin command line issue -

-_choco install gh_

-&nbsp;&nbsp;We also use the _npm-check-updates_ to update all packages to latest versions for each new project.
-To update all of our package dependencies in package.json (excluding our “vue” package), we would do the following:

-_ncu --upgrade_

-_npm install_

-&nbsp;&nbsp;Unfortunately as of this writing we also have to run _npm install vue@next_ seperately to insure latest version of vue is installed for the new project.
+&nbsp;&nbsp; You will need a _Google Cloud API key_ to make requests.
+To get a key you must setup a Google Cloud project.
+[See this link](https://developers.google.com/workspace/guides/get-started) for instructions on how to setup a project, enable the Google Sheets API for the project, and create an API key.
+To get started using simple Get requests to your Sheet see [create API key](https://developers.google.com/workspace/guides/create-credentials#api-key).

+&nbsp;&nbsp;You will also need to create an .env file to store the API key.
+Since we use Vite to build the app we name the env var _VITE_API_SS_KEY_ and access it thru
+_import.meta.env.VITE_API_SS_KEY_.

+**_Important_** - Remember you must also setup the environment variable in the Netlify console when deploying the App.

+### Notes

+We do not use the Javascript client library for Sheets in the app.
+We make simple /Get requests to the Sheets API and get JSON back which we then process and generate our table.

+You may also need to generate a _client_secret.json_ file which will contain an email address for your project's app e.g.,_"client_email": "google-api@senior-options.iam.gserviceaccount.com"_.
+This email you can then use when referencing who to share the Sheet with.

 ### Deploying to Netlify

-- ***npm run build***
+- **_npm run build_**

-- ***netlify init*** (Follow the prompts to add a project to netlify.)
+- **_netlify init_** (Follow the prompts to add a project to netlify.)

-- ***netlify env:import .env*** (If necessary.
+- **_netlify env:import .env_** (If necessary.
 You must then rebuild the project to add the environment variables to your project.)